arez/arez/README.md

  - activated
 (Is all this just dev tools?)

+* Add @PreDispose and @PostDispose annotations that can be applied to methods that are called before and after a container is disposed.

 * Introduce a separate type of invariant check that detects bad usage.
 Current invariant checks combine checks types.
 Separate them out so can independently control.
 (Usually to disable framework checks but enable usage checks).
 The checks currently are;